guochenmeinian/guochenmeinian.github.io/content/blogs/film_record.md

 +++
-title = "how to FILM & RECORD with Cubase and OBS (SCREEN AND CAMERA AT ONCE)" date = 2024-04-30
+title = "how to film & record auido at once" date = 2024-04-30
 [taxonomies]
 tags = ['music']